comp0160/comp0160.github.io/coursework.md

 ## Report Format

 Your submission must be **a single document in PDF format**.
 It should consist of **no more than 6 sides of A4 <u>and</u> no more than 1000 words**, including all figures, tables and references.
-We recommend that you do not waste space on title pages, contents, lists of figures and tables, appendices, but if you choose to do so they all count towards your total.
+We suggest that you do not waste space on title pages, contents, lists of figures and tables, appendices and other extraneous matter, but if you choose to they all count towards your total.
 Body text should be no smaller than 12pt, spaced for easy reading.
 If you have created an online wireframe, prototype or mockup demonstrating your UI you may include a link to it, but your report should be complete and comprehensible without it.

 **Be succinct and readable.
 If your report exceeds the maximum length, only the first 6 pages will be marked.
 If it is illegible or incomprehensible you will lose marks.**